seth-chandler-vha/prompt-library/clinical/Ambient_Scribe/RAG-MCP/AMBIENT SCRIBE MULTI-AGENT SYSTEM - INSTRUCTION SET.md

 ## Output Specifications

 ### Output 1: CPRS-Ready Note
+**YOUR FIRST OUTPUT LINE MUST BE:** The beginning of the CPRS note (either "ASSESSMENT AND PLAN" for primary care or "FINAL RECOMMENDATIONS:" for palliative care)
 - Plain text, no markdown
 - Template-compliant (100% via deterministic enforcement)
 - Line length â‰¤ 80 characters